bendsoft/MultitrackRecorderServer/README.md

 # Todo
  - Add reactive stuff to the mix
  - Speed up autoreload (maybe a restart is not required, but a autoreload only)
- - MongoDB in docker container
+ - Remove MongoDB credentials from git

 # Dev Setup